Our Top Picks

 This is a powerful grill that delivers up to 48,000 BTUs under its 500 square inches of primary cooking area.
 This gives you the ability to sear and grill at high temperatures.
 The ability to lower the output to just 6,000 BTUs gives you a lot of versatility with this grill.
 The high quality of the internal components means it will last and perform for a long time.
 This grill comes with a 12,500 BTU infrared side burner and 19,000 BTU rear mounted infrared rotisserie burner and full rotisserie kit.

-This 48,800 BTU gas grill offers 650 square inches of cooking space, five main burners, plus an infrared searing side burner and an infrared rear burner.
+This 48,800 BTU gas grill offers 580 square inches of cooking space, four main burners, plus a side burner, a sear burner, and a rotisserie burner.
 The main burners are stainless steel with an individual ignition system.

 Flavorizer bars vaporize drippings to create the desirable smoky flavor while helping to keep the burners clean.
-A built-in thermometer makes it easy to monitor the cooking temperature, while the enclosed cart provides storage space for your grilling gear.
-Six tool hooks keep your tools at hand, and the light lets you see what you’re grilling once the sun goes down.
+A built-in thermometer makes it easy to monitor the cooking temperature.
+Six tool hooks keep your tools at hand, and the handle-mounted lights let you see what you’re grilling once the sun goes down.

 A warming rack lets you toast your buns or keep food warm for serving.
 A rotisserie kit is included.